 The Council House world of Golden Retrievers began with JJ, or more formerly, Jumanji.
 He was a lively 1 year old who was just too rambunctious for his little toddler master and former owners.

 For ten plus years JJ was part of our life.
 We suffered with him through a bout of Parvo and were happy to donate his blood when the vet called on behalf of another dog sick with that wretched disease.
-He sired a magnificent litter and one of his sons, Chipper, became the companion of our second eldest son.
-After our first granddaughter was born, JJ could be found keeping quiet vigil at her infant seat.
-He traveled with us from one state to another and while in a temporary rental home, was stolen from the yard.
+He sired a great litter and one of his sons, Chipper, became the companion of our second eldest son.
+After our first granddaughter was born, JJ could be found holding a quiet vigil at her infant seat or beside her crib.
+He traveled with us from one state to another, and while in a temporary rental home, was stolen from the yard.
 I had gone to check on him after he had asked to go outside when I found the back gate ajar and his collar left on the grass.
-The loss was deep and we never stopped hoping to see him waiting on the front porch.
+The loss was profound, and we never stopped hoping to see him waiting on the front porch.
 Even now, some fifteen years later, we will see a golden and for a brief moment wonder if we have found our long lost boy.

 Chipper, became the companion of our second eldest son.
 After our first granddaughter was born, JJ could be found keeping quiet vigil at her infant seat.